Fiyin-Anne/to-do-app/README.md

 1. Install [Docker Compose](https://docs.docker.com/compose/install/) onto the local machine.

-2. Navigate into the `to-do` directory.
+2. Navigate into the `to-do-app` directory.

 3. Update the `.env` file with the correct credentials for a local postgres database.
   ```